-Learning how to use a new tool can be overwhelming.
+Learning how to use a paint sprayer on furniture for the first time can be overwhelming.
 I’m here to take that overwhelm away!
-Today I’m sharing how to use a Fuji Q4 Platinum Paint Sprayer and the Fuji T70 Spray Gun.
+Today I’m sharing how to use a Fuji Q4 Platinum paint sprayer and the Fuji T70 spray gun.

 Let’s dive in!

 Supplies for Using the Fuji Q4 Paint Sprayer & Fuji T70 Spray Gun